microsoft/live-share/docs/index.md

 When you open the same file as another collaborator, you are instantly able to "collaboratively edit" or "co-edit" the file's contents.
 You can see each collaborator's edits, their cursors and selections, and more.
 Even better, you are not forced into editing the same file at all times so you can opportunistically collaborate and act independently as you see fit.

 > **Note:** Co-editing has a few limitations.
 See [platform support](reference/platform-support.md) for the state of features by language.
 Find in files is not yet implemented [(vote)](https://github.com/MicrosoftDocs/live-share/issues/43).
-Guests will always see a file view of solutions shared from VS [(vote)](https://github.com/MicrosoftDocs/live-share/issues/43).
-Files outside of the solution "root" folder in VS or "multi-root workspaces" in VS Code are not shared [(vote)](https://github.com/MicrosoftDocs/live-share/issues/46).
+Guests will always see a file view of solutions shared from Visual Studio [(vote)](https://github.com/MicrosoftDocs/live-share/issues/43).
+Files outside of the solution "root" folder in Visual Studio or "multi-root workspaces" in VS Code are not shared [(vote)](https://github.com/MicrosoftDocs/live-share/issues/46).

 **Learn more:** [![VS Code](media/vscode-icon-15x15.png)](use/vscode.md#co-editing) [![VS](media/vs-icon-15x15.png)](use/vs.md#co-editing)